harikvpy/crud/README.rst

 Django CRUD through a single view
 =================================

-A single view implementation of table CRUD operations for `Django <http://www.djangoproject.com>`_.
+A single view implementation of table CRUD operations for Django.

 Introduction
 ------------